Barracudas de Montpellier: 2022

 Playing without Cuban ace Erly Casanova proved to be more difficult than expected for the 2022 version of the Barracudas.
 Kevin Canelon, Mathis Nayral and Owen Ozanich anchored the Barracudas pitching staff, which again led the French D1 in ERA despite the absence of Casanova.
 Infielder Ariel Soriano returned for a second season with the club.
 Power hitting first baseman Steve Anderson stepped in at first base to bat alongside Soriano in the heart of the lineup.
 Japanese two-way Kenjiro Sugiura was a useful two-way for Mayeur.

 While Casanova departed, Mayeur's French talent returned in 2022.
 Two-way player Ismail Pontiac, outfielder Paolo Brossier, catchers Fabien Kovacs and Pierre Doat all produced solid seasons.
 Mathis Nayral, who made his French national team debut in 2021, emerged as a key arm on the mound.
 Veterans Clement Le Pichon and Mathis Guiraud also contributed in starting nine.
 Mael Zan was productive when in the lineup.

 Former Phillies minor league pitcher Yoan Antonac came back to France and joined the club.
 While limited on the mound due to an apparent arm injury, the big righty contributed at first base and at the plate, even launching a home run in June's Confederations Cup against Tenerife.
 Montpellier bowed out to perennial powerhouse Rouen in the semi-finals.

 Montpellier sent the most players of any club team to the September 2022 World Baseball Classic Qualifiers in Germany.
 Owen Ozanich, Kenjiro Sugiura, Kevin Canelon, Ariel Soriano, Fabian Kovacs and Paolo Brossier made the trip.
-Ozanich announced his retirement following the tournament, hanging up the spikes after 12 seasons and 100 wins in Europe, the last two spent in Montpellier.